mobilenotrackk-dot/mobilenotrack/README.md

 ## 🎓 Purpose

-This is a **free educational and informational tool** — not intended for surveillance, stalking, or exact location tracking of individuals.
+This is a **free educational and informational tool** — not intended for surveillance, stalking, or exact location tracking of individuals.javascript html webapp learning machine-learning phone-lookup ip-lookup ip-geolocation dns-lookup whois network-security cybersecurity internet-security wifi-security vpn phishing-prevention telecom network security-tools internet-tools

 ---